-Now that you’ve considered our thoughts, let’s check out what current owners are saying about their systems.
-Below, we put together a list of the most important pros & cons of owning each system according to current owner reviews.
+Now that you’ve considered our thoughts, let’s check out what to expect.
+Below, we put together a list of the most important pros & cons of owning each system according to current info.
 If you’re still on the fence, the points below will make your final decision easier.

 The Bad News